dppalomar/sparseEigen/README.md

 sparseEigen
 ===========

-This package provides two functions to compute sparse eigenvectors (while keeping their orthogonality property) from either the covariance matrix or directly the data matrix.
+This package provides functions to compute sparse eigenvectors (while keeping their orthogonality) or sparse PCA from either the covariance matrix or directly the data matrix.

 Installation
 ------------